javier-menendez-hitachids/men-poc-net8-mvc/README.md

 # ASP.NET Core MVC Website with Contentful
-This solution allow us to migrate existing Umbraco MVC apps with the lesser effort and ability to reuse biggest ammount of code.
+This solution allow us to migrate existing Umbraco MVC apps with the lesser effort and ability to reuse biggest amount of code.